Qiang-Zou/Qiang-Zou.github.io/_pages/must_knows.md

 ## Weekly meeting protocols

-Before the meeting, please be well-prepared: knowing what you want to discuss and presenting them with serious slides.
+Before the meeting, please be well prepared: knowing what you want to discuss and presenting them with serious slides.
 I believe this implies that you do want to have a discussion, and this can also make our communications easy.

 A 4 Ws method you may use in the meeting: (1) what was the plan we drafted last week; (2) what is the plan’s implementation progress in the last week; (3) what are the issues you ran into in the last week; and (4) what is the plan for the next week.
 The issues and next-week plans are the focus of our meetings.
 One suggestion: you can use one PPT file through all meetings so that the accumulated material can serve as a base for your thesis defense slides.